dantrevino/talks/2018-03-14-Build-Decentralized-Applications-with-Blockstack/tutorial.md

 live-server --cors
 ```

-### The HTML ###
+## The HTML ##
+In order to lay the foundation for the authentication and functionality we will:

-3. Break up page into display divs.
+1. Break up page into display divs.
 Existing code should go into the 'app' div.
-4. Add a signin button to the landing section.
+1. Add a signin button to the landing section.
-5. Add an avatar and username to the existing header bar.
+1. Add an avatar and username to the existing header bar.
-6. Add a signout button
+1. Add a signout button
-7. Add a save button
+1. Add a save button

 ```
 <body>